brack3t/Djrill/README.rst

 Djrill is an email backend and new message class for Django users that want to take advantage of the Mandrill transactional email service from MailChimp.

 An optional Django admin interface is included.
-The admin interface allows you to: check the status of your Mandrill API connection
+The admin interface allows you to:

 * Check the status of your Mandrill API connection.
 * Add/disable email senders.